Azure/ALZ-PowerShell-Module/docs/wiki/Home.md

 The accelerator bootstraps a continuous delivery environment for you.
 It supports both the Azure DevOps and GitHub version control system (VCS).
 It uses the [ALZ](https://www.powershellgallery.com/packages/ALZ) PowerShell module to gather required user input and apply a Terraform module to configure the bootstrap environment.

-> NOTE: For Bicep user, the accelerator uses Terraform to bootstrap the environment only.
+> NOTE: For Bicep users, the accelerator uses Terraform to bootstrap the environment only.
 Bicep is used to deploy and update the Azure landing zone.

 The accelerator follows a 3 phase approach: